"

 5.1 Introduction to Inclusive Course Design

-A syllabus is a living constitution through which instructors can establish inclusivity and communicate clearly to students.
-An inclusive syllabus is a document that not only outlines the structure and content of a course but also reflects a commitment to creating an equitable and supportive learning environment.
+A syllabus is a “living constitution” through which instructors can establish inclusivity and communicate clearly to students (Addy et al., 2021, p.
+50).
+An inclusive syllabus not only outlines the structure and content of a course but also reflects a commitment to an equitable and supportive learning environment.
 It acknowledges and addresses the diverse needs of students, aiming to reduce barriers to learning and participation.
 An inclusive syllabus includes policies and resources that help to ensure all students are supported in their learning.
-The elements are easy to include and do not require anyone to leave out critical course information (Finley, 2021).
-The significance of an inclusive syllabus lies in its potential to foster a sense of belonging, respect, and engagement among all students, thereby enhancing their overall learning experience and success.
+The elements are easy to include and do not require you to leave out critical course information (Finley, 2021).
+The significance of an inclusive syllabus lies in its potential to foster a sense of belonging, respect, and engagement among all students, enhancing their overall learning experience and success.
 Key components of an inclusive syllabus include:

 • Transparent grading criteria provide students with a clear understanding of how their performance will be assessed.
-This transparency helps in reducing anxiety and ensuring fairness in evaluation.
+This transparency helps reduce anxiety and ensure fairness in evaluation.

-• An inclusive syllabus should explicitly state the course’s accommodation policies, encouraging students to seek the support they need.
-This may include information on how to request accommodations and available resources for students with disabilities.
+• Institutional accommodation policies, encouraging students to seek the support they need.
+These may include information on how to request accommodations and available resources for students with disabilities.

-No matter the medium of learning, whether online or in person, students should feel a sense of inclusion and sense of belonging within his/her coursework.
-The full student experience should include the idea of social belonging and feeling welcome, valued and respected inside and outside of their classes regardless of their backgrounds, socioeconomic status, or physical, psychological, intellectual, and linguistic abilities.
-Inclusive teaching and course design asks faculty to take sociocultural factors, psychological, intellectual, and physical abilities into consideration when teaching existing courses and designing new courses.
-Inclusive teaching and course design are increasingly important for meeting diverse students’ learning needs.
+Whether online or in person, the student experience should include a sense of social belonging and feeling welcomed, valued, and respected inside and outside of their classes regardless of their backgrounds, socioeconomic status, or physical, psychological, intellectual, and linguistic abilities.
+Inclusive teaching and course design asks you to consider sociocultural factors, psychological, intellectual, and physical abilities when you are teaching existing courses or designing new courses.
+Inclusive methods are increasingly important for meeting diverse students’ learning needs.
 This concept is considered DEI pedagogy (diversity, equity and inclusion).

 5.1.1 Principles of Inclusive Syllabus Design

-When reviewing a syllabus, instructors should pay attention to the language and tone used in a syllabus which can significantly impact students’ perceptions and engagement.
-An inclusive syllabus employs welcoming, respectful, and encouraging language, consciously avoiding jargon and complex terminology that might alienate or confuse students.
-The tone should convey openness, support, and a commitment to students’ success, fostering a positive and inclusive classroom climate.
+When writing a syllabus, pay attention to the language and tone you use, as these factors can impact your students’ perceptions and engagement.
+An inclusive syllabus employs welcoming, respectful, and encouraging language, intentionally avoiding jargon and complex terminology that might alienate or confuse students.
+Your tone should convey openness, support, and a commitment to students’ success, fostering a positive and inclusive classroom climate.

-To foster belonging and engagement, the syllabus should acknowledge the diverse backgrounds, experiences, and perspectives that students bring to the classroom.
-It should include strategies to promote interaction and collaboration among students, such as group projects, discussions, and peer feedback.
-Additionally, the syllabus should provide information about campus resources, such as tutoring centers, counseling services, and cultural centers, that support student well-being and academic success.
+To foster belonging and engagement, your syllabus should acknowledge the diverse backgrounds, experiences, and perspectives that students bring to the classroom.
+You can include strategies to promote interaction and collaboration among students, such as group projects, discussions, and peer feedback.
+Additionally, your syllabus should provide information about campus resources, such as tutoring centers, counseling services, and cultural centers that support student well-being and academic success.

 5.1.2 Creating a Positive First Impression